paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 - C Extensions can give vastly improved performance.
 - A good choice of Python libraries, algorithms, code architecture and design can improve performance less expensively than going to C.
-- All of this exposes the possible tradeoffs between the techniques.
+- This exposes the possible tradeoffs between the techniques.
-- It is very useful in software engineering to have tradeoffs such as these that are explicit and visible.
+- It is very useful in software engineering to have these tradeoffs that are explicit and visible.

-Next up: understanding reference counts and Python's terminology.
+Next up, understanding reference counts and Python's terminology.